KweenMother/Kween-of-Kodi/README.md

 >
 > The author **does not condone or promote piracy**, copyright infringement, or violation of service agreements.
 Kodi and related add-ons mentioned in this guide are **open-source tools**, and their functionality depends on **third-party sources and configurations** which the author does not control or host.
 >
-> By using this guide, you agree that:
+> By using this guide and repository you agree that:
 > - You are responsible for how you use any tools, services, or workarounds described.
 > - You will comply with all local laws, service terms, and network usage agreements.
 > - The author is **not liable** for any misuse, account suspension, or data loss resulting from implementing these steps.